nxskok/pasias/docs/20-repeated-measures.md

-There are technical considerations involved in comparing the fit of two models (which is the reason for the ``refitting models with\ldots''): there is one method for estimating and a different method for testing.
+There are technical considerations involved in comparing the fit of two models (which is the reason for the
+"refitting models with..."): there is one method for estimating and a different method for testing.
 The test is based on "likelihood ratio", which means that the right test for the `drop1` above is `Chisq`.